-Place the cookies with the cut-outs on a wire rack and lightly dust the tops with the confectioners’ (powdered or icing) sugar.
+- Place the cookies with the cut-outs on a wire rack and lightly dust the tops with the confectioners’ sugar.

-On the bottom surface of the full cookie (top of cookie will face out) spread with about a 1/4 – 1/2 teaspoon of jam.
-Place the cut-out cookie on top and gently sandwich them together, making sure not to smug the confectioners’ sugar.
+- On the bottom surface of the full cookie (top of cookie will face out) spread with about a 1/4 – 1/2 teaspoon of jam.
+Place the cut-out cookie on top and gently sandwich them together.
 Using a small spoon, fill the cut-out with a little more jam.

 - Makes about 20 – 2-inch sandwiched cookies.